How to Find the Largest Direct Primary Care Providers

 This method reveals which DPC practices operate multiple locations and employ numerous providers.

-Healthcare Market Intelligence Reports
+Direct Primary Care Market Intelligence Reports

 Healthcare market research firms like IQVIA and Definitive Healthcare track DPC growth patterns and provider networks.
 Their reports show that MDVIP leads with over 1,100 affiliated physicians who serve 380,000 patients nationwide, while Healthcare2U operates across all states.
 These firms document membership growth rates, with DPC practices experiencing significant growth in recent years.
 Focus on practices with patient panels that exceed 2,000 members, as these typically indicate established operations with proven scalability.